 You can contact us to update or correct any inaccuracies in your personal data.
 We periodically remind individuals whose data we hold to review and correct the information we hold on them, and it is their responsibility to maintain the accuracy of information we hold about them or tell us about any issues.
 We are not liable for any damages caused by the information you get from our site or any connections made to it.

-Your personal data is portable, and you have the right and flexibility to move your data to another service provider if you wish.
+Your personal data is portable, and you have the right and flexibility to receive an electronic copy of the personal data that you have provided to us and to move that personal data to another service provider if you wish, provided that the personal data is processed for the purposes of entering into or fulfilling a contract with you, or on the basis of your consent. .
 To do this please contact us, stating what information you would like to transport and who to.

 Erase and forget